Breaking news or bold, inspired solutions for America.

 They asked me that question.

-We're not gonna protect you.
+We're not going to protect you.

-And as soon as I said that, they paid hundreds of billions of dollars right into the till the Secretary General, the the uh who is a wonderful guy, Stoltenberg, he's my biggest fan because he never thought it would happen.
+And as soon as I said that, they paid hundreds of billions of dollars right into the till the Secretary General, who is a wonderful guy, Stoltenberg.

 Obama would go there and make a nice speech.

-Uh everybody went there, Bush, they all went there and made the speech.
+Bush, they all went there and made the speech.

-Nobody said, Hey, wait a minute, you guys aren't paying your bills.
+Nobody said, hey, wait a minute, you guys aren't paying your bills.

 We're protecting you.

-So they took advantage of us on trade, and on top of that, we took care of their military protection, and that stopped.
+And on top of that, we took care of their military protection.

-So NATO now has at least the money, but it's a little bit of a it has been a little bit of a paper tiger.
+So NATO now has at least the money, but it's a little bit of a, it has been a little bit of a paper tiger.

 Now we'll see whether or not they hold together.